wgascarosas/cse15l-lab-reports/lab-report-4-week-8.md

 *Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.*

 **Answer**:
+In order to make the program work for we simply need to write some code to take into account the nested parentheses.
+To do this we would need do some minor changes to how the counter works and is applied to the linke snippets in the program.

 *Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.*

 **Answer**:
+In order to make the code work for this snippet we would need a major code change.
+I beleive I could add some code to such as if statements to consider if the link has an ending parenthesis at the end in order to print it or not.
+I could then add or readjust how to get the markdown length to ignore break lines.
+Another if statement can be added to now check for starting parenthesis.